Sign-up ends in:

 Here are a few of the reasons why you slice your irons:

-• Poor grip and hand positioning: a grip that is too weak can cause you to slice the ball.
+• Poor grip and hand positioning specifically a grip that is too weak.

-• Incorrect setup and posture: setting up with your feet on a line that is not square or standing too close to the ball can cause a slice.
+• Incorrect setup and posture with your feet on a line that is not square to the target.

-• Mental misconceptions of what the golf club does at impact.
+• Mental misconceptions of what the golf club looks like at impact.

 • Failure to release the golf club and improper wrist rotation in the downswing.

-• Poor weight distribution at set up with more weight on the right side and difficulty with transferring it to the left.
+• Poor weight distribution at setup with more weight on the trail side.

-• Incorrect equipment: improper shafts, lie angle, and even club length can lead to a slice.
+• Incorrect equipment with improper shafts, lie angle, and even club length can lead to a slice.

 Now, it’s time to get rid of the slice.
 Each of these fixes can be worked through on the range to stop slicing your irons.